Our proposed merger with Australian Mutual Bank

 What retail brands will the merged entity operate?

-Upon merging, the Teachers Mutual Bank, Health Professionals Bank, Firefighters Mutual Bank, UniBank, and Australian Mutual Bank retail bands will be retained.
+Upon merging, the retail brands Teachers Mutual Bank, Health Professionals Bank, Firefighters Mutual Bank, UniBank, and Australian Mutual Bank will operate alongside each other as part of Teachers Mutual Bank Limited.

 I have accounts with both Teachers Mutual Bank Limited and Australian Mutual Bank.
 What happens to my accounts?